Mt. Gox

 What is Mt.
 Gox?

 Mt.
-Gox was a cryptocurrency exchange that was once the largest and most popular platform for trading Bitcoin.
+Gox, at its pinnacle, represented the meaning of a cryptocurrency exchange, standing as the largest and most renowned platform for trading Bitcoin.
 It was founded in July 2010 by Jed McCaleb and was based in Tokyo, Japan.
 The name "Mt.
 Gox" was an abbreviation for "Magic: The Gathering Online Exchange," reflecting its original purpose as a platform for trading cards from the popular trading card game.

 In its early years, Mt.
 Gox was the leading exchange for Bitcoin, accounting for a majority of the cryptocurrency's trading volume.
 However, over time, the exchange faced several security and operational challenges, including several large-scale hacks and technical issues.